GENUINE ROUGHHOUSE R50

 The Roughhouse competes in the ‘sports 50’ scooter niche - a category that was virtually invented by Yamaha’s Zuma when it first appeared back in 1989.
 Although the hugely popular Zuma has made the switch to a 4-stroke motor for 2012, it’s best known as a sporty 50cc 2-stroke.
 These 2-stroke engines are typically the norm in the sports 50 niche because buyers are typically looking for more pep than a tepid 50cc 4-stroke 50.

-Other scooters that compete(d) in this group are Kymco’s Super 8 and Super 9, Aprila’s SR50 and SR Motard and Piaggio’s Typhoon 50.
+Other scooters that are similar include Kymco’s Super 8 and Super 9, Aprila’s SR50 and SR Motard and Piaggio’s Typhoon 50.

 - Solid motor with lots of parts available